-Experts blamed the recent warm and humid which has made insects, including horseflies, mosquitoes and midges, more active, particularly in the evening.
+Experts blamed the recent warm and humid which has made insects, including horseflies, mosquitoes, and midges, more active, particularly in the evening.

 The balmy summer evenings have also encouraged people into their gardens where they are more likely to be bitten.

 Conventional insecticides have proven to be a failed solution to give effective results.
 These insecticides are toxic in nature.
-They kill target as well as non target species.
+They kill target as well as non-target species.
 They are also hazardous to human health.
 Moreover, species like Blandford flies are not at all affected by the toxic effects of these insecticides.

 C Tech Corporation can offer a solution to overcome the damage caused by Blandford flies.
-Termirepel™ anti-termite, anti-insect additive is an ideal solution for the prevention and control of flies.
+Termirepel™ anti-termite, an anti-insect additive is an ideal solution for the prevention and control of flies.
 It follows 6 pronged strategies which are extremely effective on flies as well as insects like termites, beetles, grasshopper, bugs etc.

 Termirepel™ is thermally stable and does not degrade on exposure to heat and sunlight.
 It does not kill or harm the insect but repels them.
 It does not volatilize and does not degrade the soil.
 It is RoHS, RoHS2, REACH compliant and FIFRA exempted.

 Contact us at email@example.com to keep the pests away.